RyanSPando/express-validations/README.md

 ### Errors are displayed when a form is not filled out correctly

 ```
-When a user fills out a form
+When a user fills out a the create person form
-And clicks "Submit"
+And clicks "Create Person"
-When any of the form fields are blank (or invalid)
+When any of the form fields are blank (or the datatype is invalid)
-Then the 'new' template should be re-rendered and error messages should appear
+Then the 'new' template should be re-rendered and relevant error messages should appear
+(the error messages should be added into an error array so you only see the errors the currently apply)
 ```
 ![](wireframes/person2.png)